CS3560-OOP-Programming/API_Music_Recommender/README.md

 2. Clone repository: `git clone [URL]`
 4. Open in IntelliJ/Eclipse or any other IDE
 5. open edit configurations for musicRecommendationServer.java
-6. add you key in environment variables as API_KEY="your-key"
+6. add your key in environment variables as API_KEY="your-key"
 7. Run `MusicRecommendationServer.java and then MusicRecommenderGUI.java`